raynoldng/pyfluminus/README.md

 ```
 # Extending pyFluminus

 The original goal for this project was a barebones CLI interface for downloading LumiNUS files.
 I can imagine that a GUI wrapper would be a strong use case and a useful tool for users not comfortable with CLI tools.
+You can see a working example [here](https://github.com/J0/pyfluminus_gui/tree/j0_pyfluminus_gui).

 To assist with that, there is the `pyfluminus.fluminus.get_links_for_module` utility function that returns all of the download links of a module.